yinguobing/linglong/README.md

 Training checkpoints can be found in directory `./checkpoints`.
 Before training started, this directory will be checked and the model will be restored if any checkpoint is available.
 Only the best model (smallest validation loss) will be saved.

+You can download this [checkpoint](https://drive.google.com/file/d/1w3tGOmMZM_z_jNggIYpX6akTpSKaCJI5/view?usp=sharing) to speed up your training.

 ### Resume training
 If training was interrupted, resume it by providing `--initial_epoch` argument.